0x656b/claude-notification-hooks/README.md

   "enabled": true,
   "start": "23:00",
   "end": "07:00",
-  "mute": ["sound", "discord"],  // These plugins won't run "allow": ["telegram", "email"]  // These will always run }
+  "mute": ["sound", "discord"]  // These plugins won't run during quiet hours
+  // Plugins not listed in 'mute' will continue to work normally }
 ```